 Graphing Linux web server memory usage with Munin

-Lastly, let’s look at Munin’s open source monitoring tool.
+Lastly, let’s look at Munin’s open-source monitoring tool.
 In the graph below, cached memory is actually labeled as “cache” by Munin.
 In this example – click the image to enlarge – the server is healthy and swapping has no effect on performance because the size of cache and buffers is fairly large enough for the kernel to selectively swap out to disk.
-The ratio of used memory to cached/buffered memory shows that this server is caching more than 3 times the memory “used”.
-On web servers there’s no hard rule for recommended size of cache.
+The ratio of used memory to cached/buffered memory shows that this server is caching more than 3 times the memory “used.”
+On web servers, there’s no hard rule for recommended size of the cache.
 This will vary case by case.
 That said, 50% or more of your RAM being used by cache is great for performance!

-Last month a server suffered MySQL failure due to memory being exhausted which included all of the limited swap that was available.
+Last month, a server suffered MySQL failure due to memory being exhausted, which included all of the available limited swap.
 Here’s the Munin report of memory usage (and also commit):

 Here’s New Relic’s report on memory usage for the same period.
 It shows swapping but also what would seem like a healthy amount of white space and only about 50% “used”: